-Hungarian countryside fare can be intimidating for those who aren’t used to eating high-calorie, heavy dishes like pork knuckles or wild boar stew.
-But if you’re up for the challenge, Kispiac Bistro is the best place in Budapest to acquaint yourself with these hearty, traditional dishes (expect low post-meal productivity).
-While Kispiac doesn’t try to reimagine old recipes or add new ingredients, it moves past socialist-era kitchen practices and uses high-quality ingredients.
+Rib-sticking Hungarian fare can be intimidating if you aren’t used to high-calorie dishes like roasted goose liver, Mangalitsa pork chop, and wild boar stew.
+But if you’re up for the challenge, Kispiac Bistro is the place in Budapest to acquaint yourself with these hefty dishes that used to crowd the dining tables of the local aristocracy.
+The restaurant sticks to the old recipes, but doing it while using high-quality ingredients.

 One of the highlights here is the fall-apart tender pork belly with a crunchy crust and a side of baked potatoes and sauerkraut (€13).
 Also good is the breaded veal liver (€12) and the roast birds, both the chicken (€11) and the duck (€13).
 Kispiac is located in downtown, within Budapest's financial district, meaning that price points cater to well-off office workers and tourists (main dishes start at €10).
 Also note that the area gets deserted in the evenings, so come for lunch rather than dinner.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.